BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-02-how-to-manage-hundreds-of-templates.md

 :-------------------------:|:-------------------------:
 ![](/images/posts/2024-08-02-how-to-manage-hundreds-of-templates/versioning-file-default.png) | ![](/images/posts/2024-08-02-how-to-manage-hundreds-of-templates/versioning-file-customer.png)

 From these **versioning files**, we have been able to generate **reports** for each platform containing only the available graphical elements and their version, whether inherited or not.
-To track their growing number, we opted for automatic generation of these reports with each build in our continuous integration system using a KGP (Kotlin Gradle Plugin) script integrated on our continuous deployment and integration (CI/CD): [Bitrise](https://bitrise.io/).
+To track their growing number, we opted for automatic generation of these reports with each build using a Gradle Plugin integrated on our continuous deployment and integration (CI/CD): [Bitrise](https://bitrise.io/).
+Now, they are generated using a [Mkdocs](https://www.mkdocs.org/) plugin to be published online automatically with our technical documentation.

 Automatically generated template versioning report for M6+: